 What is the biggest challenge your team faces on a daily basis?

 Every day is different, and no week ever goes as planned!
 I’m the sole collections staff member, so finding the time to get everything done is my greatest challenge.
 Our Conservator and Curator of Collections and Exhibitions are very supportive, but the little tasks add up quickly.
-We’ve recently added some new roles at Shangri La, and I want to take advantage of the team’s enthusiasm for what TMS can do across the institution, but database projects always move slower than I’d like due to the other aspects of collection management.
+We’ve recently added some new roles at Shangri La Museum, and I want to take advantage of the team’s enthusiasm for what TMS can do across the institution, but database projects always move slower than I’d like due to the other aspects of collection management.
 Helping staff and external researchers find the information they need about our collections, archives, and library materials is a big part of it, and I’m always looking for ways to streamline those processes so they’re more efficient for everyone.